koka-lang/koka/readme.md

 Koka has few dependencies and should build from source without problems on most common platforms, e.g. Windows (including WSL), macOS X, and Unix.
 The following programs are required to build Koka:

 * [Stack](https://docs.haskellstack.org/) to run the Haskell compiler.
   (use `> curl -sSL https://get.haskellstack.org/ | sh` on Unix and macOS X)
 * [CMake](https://cmake.org/download/) to compile the Koka C support library.
   (use `> sudo apt-get install cmake` on Ubuntu, `> brew install cmake` on macOS X).
 * Optional: the [NodeJS](http://nodejs.org) runtime if using the Javascript backend.
+* On Windows you need [Visual Studio](https://visualstudio.microsoft.com/downloads/) (for the windows SDK).

-Building Koka (note the `--recursive` flag):
+Build the compiler (note the `--recursive` flag):
 ```
 > git clone --recursive https://github.com/koka-lang/koka
 > cd koka